ventsislavnikolov/next-boilerplate/README.md

 ## Description

-Boilerplate for ReactJS projects with all the necessary tools and configurations.
+Boilerplate for NextJS projects with all the necessary tools and configurations.

 ## Requirements